mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 }
 ```

+Also, by default, the execution is wrapped within a Transaction object.
 The operations of like [BulkInsert](https://repodb.net/operation/bulkinsert), [BulkUpdate](https://repodb.net/operation/bulkupdate), [BulkDelete](https://repodb.net/operation/bulkdelete) and [BulkMerge](https://repodb.net/operation/bulkmerge) are all bulk-operations.

 ## Repository Implementation

-To make sure the repository can handle the smallest-to-the-biggest datasets, the mentioned methods above must properly be used.
+To make sure that your repository implementation can handle the smallest-to-the-biggest datasets, the mentioned methods above must properly be used.

 We highly recommend to you to have your own standards of when to do the Batch operation.
 The only requirement is to have your magic number as a standard.

-In our case, we used the range of 30-1000, any number below this should be dealt by Atomic operation and any number above this should be dealt by Bulk operation.
+In our case, we used the range of 31-1000.
+A list with 30 rows (or less) will be processed by Atomic operations and a list with more than 1000 rows will be processed by Bulk operations.

 See the sample code below for SaveAll.